 She has exhibited with many institutions including: Smack Mellon in Brooklyn, NY; Cuchifritos Gallery + Project Space in Manhattan, NY; Roswell Museum in Roswell, NM; Contemporary Arts Center, Cincinnati, OH; and the Bronx Museum of the Arts, Bronx, NY.
 She has had the privilege of participating in several residencies including: RAiR, Roswell, NM; the LES Studio Program, a program of Artists Alliance, Inc, Manhattan, NY; and BronxArtSpace Summer Residency, Bronx, NY.

-She spent her early career looking closely at interiors through installations that combined built spaces, dioramas, and video.
-Having always known that the boundaries between interior and exterior are largely imagined, she has shifted her focus to the exterior.
+She spent her early career creating installations that combined built spaces, dioramas, and video.
 Her latest work draws imagery from nature: the movement of clouds, water, plants, and animals.
 Working in video, she combines and edits recordings to elicit both pathos and awe.
 Recurring themes in the work include non-human experience, anxiety surrounding a collapsing natural world, impermanence, and transmutation.

 For her thoughts on this process visit VIDEO.